Last updated

 The summit view looks straight down onto Henningsvær's scattered islands with the Vestfjord beyond.
 Late evening summer light works well for photography.

-Heiavatnet, a small mountain lake at the halfway point, serves as both a rest stop and a cold-water swim spot.
+Heiavatnet, a small mountain lake at the halfway point, serves as both a rest stop and a cold-water swim spot on a rare warm day.

 During peak summer, the midnight sun lets you hike at 9 or 10 PM in full daylight with almost no other hikers on the trail.